JEFworks-Lab/jefworks-lab.github.io/_posts/2021-06-21-complementing-single-cell-clustering-analysis-with-MERINGUE-spatial-analysis.md

 <img src="/assets/blog/vizgen_S2R1_qc.png" width="100%">

 There are many ways to identify cell-types via different types of single-cell clustering analysis.
 Here, we will just do a quick and dirty CPM normalization, followed by PCA dimensionality reduction, and graph based clustering.
-This allows us to identify approximately 20 transcriptionally distinct cell clusters that are spatially organized within the brain.
 We can visualize the results using UMAP as well as on our original spatial coordinates.

 ```r
 ## CPM normalize, log transform